mcneel/rhino3dm/docs/testing.md

 - `python3 -m pip install rhino3dm==8.17.0` --force-reinstall` to install rhino3dm.py version 8.17.0. `--force-reinstall` is only needed if you have already installed a version 8.17.0 and want to overwrite it.
 -`python3 -m unittest discover tests/python`to run the tests

+### running a subset

+`discover` finds and runs the tests in one step - there is no separate run command afterwards.
+To narrow what runs, filter the discovery pattern or name a module, class, or test directly:

+- `python3 -m unittest discover tests/python -p "test_SubD*.py"` to discover only the modules whose filename matches
+- `cd tests/python && python3 -m unittest test_SubD_RH3DM169_Creases` for one module
+- `cd tests/python && python3 -m unittest test_SubD_RH3DM169_Creases.TestSoftCreases` for one class
+- `cd tests/python && python3 -m unittest test_SubD_RH3DM169_Creases.TestSoftCreases.test_uniform_sharpness_values` for one test
+- add `-v` to any of these to list each test as it runs, or `-k <substring>` to filter by name

+The module, class, and test forms are import paths rather than file paths, so run them from `tests/python` - or from anywhere the module is importable.

+### the SubD fixture

+The tests for RH3DM-169/175/176/177/178 read `tests/models/subd_creases.3dm`, a 10-unit SubD box whose creases and edge sharpness are known exactly. rhino3dm cannot author it - its SubD bindings are read-only, and nothing outside Rhino can set edge sharpness - so the .3dm is committed, and the scripts that produced it live in `tests/models/authoring`.
+Both run inside Rhino 8.36 or later:

+- `make_subd_fixture.py` builds the .3dm and adds the SubD to the current document.
+- `report_subd_fixture.py` reads the .3dm back through RhinoCommon and prints expected against actual, line by line.
+Run it when a test goes red, to tell a wrong binding from a wrong expectation.

+Every value the tests assert lives in `tests/python/subd_fixture_spec.py`, which the authoring scripts and the tests both import. `test_SubD_FixtureSpec.py` checks that file for internal consistency and needs neither rhino3dm nor the .3dm, so it runs anywhere.
+If the .3dm is missing, the five issue modules skip rather than fail.

+### per-issue verdicts

+`unittest` reports per test.
+When what you want is a line per YouTrack issue, run the wrapper instead:

+- `cd tests/python && python3 run_subd_issue_tests.py` for one line per issue
+- `cd tests/python && python3 run_subd_issue_tests.py -v` to also print every failure in full

+It exits non-zero if any issue failed.
+It is only a reporting view over the same modules `discover` already runs, so it is not part of CI, and a new test file picked up by discovery does not have to be listed in it.

 ## dotnet

 ### running tests locally